-Symptoms will depend on the type of cancer.
-A person with hypopharyngeal cancer may not have symptoms in the early stages.
+A person with cancer in the lower part of the throat, or hypopharynx, may not have symptoms in the early stages.
 This can make it harder to spot.

 Other conditions can cause these symptoms.
 However, if they persist or are severe, a person should ask a doctor to check them to rule out a serious condition.